-The development of contactless communication technologies has been enabled by electromagnetic waves in several frequency ranges, propagating in the air.
-Examples of such technologies are wireless fidelity (Wi-Fi) and free space optics (FSO).
-They use microwaves and laser light, respectively.
-Worldly, their importance and utilization have been growing.
+Electromagnetic waves in several frequency ranges, propagating in the air, have made possible the development of contactless communication technologies.
+Wireless fidelity (Wi-Fi) and free space optics (FSO) are examples of such technologies.
+Microwaves and laser light are used, respectively.
+Their importance and utilization have been growing worldwide.

-Wi-Fi has been increasingly important and used, as it completes traditional wired networks.
-The main setup is infrastructure mode.
-In this case a WLAN (wireless local area network) is formed where an access point, AP, permits communications of Wi-Fi devices with a wired based LAN,
+Wi-Fi completes traditional wired networks.
+The main configuration is infrastructure mode.
+Here, a WLAN (wireless local area network) is formed where an access point, AP, enables communications of Wi-Fi electronic devices with a

-1José Pacheco de Carvalho is with the APTEL Research Group and the Physics Department at the University of Beira Interior, R. Marquês d'Ávila e Bolama, 6201-001 Covilhã, Portugal, E-mail: pacheco@ubi.pt
+1José Pacheco de Carvalho is with the APTEL Research Group and the Physics Department at the University of Beira Interior, R. Marquês d'Ávila e Bolama, 6201-001 Covilhã, Portugal, E-mail: pacheco@ubi.pt.